tetrapharmakon/tetrapharmakon.github.io/_posts/2013-02-16--co-monads-in-hask.md

 ---
-title: (Co)monads in Hask
+title: Monads in Haskell
-tags: draft
+tags: draft mathjax quicklatex
 ---

+A whole lot of calculations using diagrams and metacode.